 Discover ways to influence tomorrow’s workforce!
-If you are an area professional in Southwest Iowa, we can put you in touch with area high school students who:
+If you are an area professional, we can put you in touch with area high school students who:

 - Are interested in learning about your company, the kind of work you do, and what they need to study to enter the career field.